-• Offers organizations three risk-based approaches, including:
+- Offers organizations three risk-based approaches, including: - basic protection, which focuses on basic information security functions and is targeted at small and medium-sized enterprises that are only beginning to implement such functions;

-- basic protection, which focuses on basic information security functions and is targeted to small and medium-sized enterprises; - core protection, which expands protection but emphasizes securing fundamental business processes; and - standard protection, which reflects the current IT baseline protection approach and addresses a broader set of issues. - Supports greater community engagement, including opportunities to help develop state-of-the-art technology modules. - Includes IT baseline protection profiles which: - allow similar organizations to share information security knowhow and best practices; and - may provide the basis for developing and maintain sectorspecific security standards, as the IT-SiG encourages for critical infrastructure sectors.
+- core protection, which expands basic protection but emphasizes securing fundamental business processes; and - standard protection, which reflects the current IT baseline protection approach and addresses a broader set of issues for implementing a comprehensive cybersecurity system. - Provides guidance on the implementation of a data security emergency system. - Supports greater community engagement, including opportunities to help develop state-of-the-art technology modules. - Includes IT baseline protection profiles which: - allow similar organizations to share information security know-how and best practices; and - may provide the basis for developing and maintain sector-specific security standards, as the IT-SiG encourages for critical infrastructure sectors.

-The IT-Grundschutz methodology, other selected BSI standards, and related publications are available in English on the BSI's website.
+The IT-Grundschutz methodology, other selected BSI standards, and related information security guidance and self-assessment publications are available in English and German on the BSI's